brettshollenberger/codecabulary/ Polymorphic Associations.md

 		resources :likes
 	end

+Run `rake routes` to check out the routes created by these nested resource statements.
+They'll take the form of `top_level_resource/:top_level_id/nested_resource/nested_id`

 3.1) If you have nested resources, you can handle them in a similar fashion, although you should never nest resources deeper than two levels (as in this example):

 	resources :status_updates do